privacybydesign/irma-documentation/docs/api-irma-frontend.md

 ---
-title: irma frontend packages
+title: IRMA frontend packages
 ---

 The IRMA frontend packages consist of multiple packages.
 Therefore we describe the API per package.
 The API description of the IRMA frontend plugins is combined into one section.

-# IRMA core
+## IRMA core
 The [IRMA core](irma-frontend.md#irma-core) package only exports the `IrmaCore` class.
 To handle an IRMA session, an instance of this class can be made with the relevant options for your session.
 The options object is shared between all plugins that are registered at the `IrmaCore` instance.
 The plugins don't need to be configured